- FAQ 1: Are supplementary worksheets available for the NumberSense Workbooks ?

 The NumberSense Workbooks cover Numbers, Operations and Relationships as well as Patterns, Functions and Algebra.
 The Companion Workbooks cover Space and Shape (Geometry) and Measurement and Data Handling.
 In the Foundation Phase, these concepts are developed through activities and are not worksheet-based.
 So the Companion Workbook for the Foundation Phase is in the form of a Teacher Guide of activities which we believe will reveal the concepts and mathematics that we want the children to learn.

 In the early workbooks, the development of number sense starts with foundational concepts and understandings in a low number range.
 As children progress through the series they are supported and encouraged to develop increasingly sophisticated strategies and a deeper understanding of higher number ranges.
-The NumberSense and Companion Workbook Series provide regular (daily) practice.
-Children should (if they are working in the correct book) be able to work independently from one page to the next, asking for help and guidance if needed.
-The richly-illustrated and engaging workbooks are used in a wide range of different ways.
+The NumberSense and Companion Workbook Series provide daily practice.
+Children should, if working in the correct book, be able to work independently from one page to the next, asking for help and guidance if needed.
+The richly-illustrated and engaging workbooks can be used in a wide range of different ways.

 With the publication of the NumberSense Companion Workbooks, we complete the mathematics curriculum coverage for Grades 4 to 7.
 It is our hope that the NumberSense Companion Workbooks will provide children with the same challenges and enjoyment that they get from the NumberSense Workbooks and that it helps them to experience mathematics as a meaningful, sense-making, problem-solving activity.